shilgam/js-demo/puppeteer/README.md

 ## Prerequisites

 1. Docker and docker-compose installed
-1. For Mac: [XQuartz](https://www.xquartz.org/) X11 server installed - to see chrome in headful mode ([instructions](https://sourabhbajaj.com/blog/2017/02/07/gui-applications-docker-mac/))
+1. [XQuartz](https://www.xquartz.org/) X11 server installed - to see chrome in headful mode

 ## Usage